Here is a list of our top sights to see and things to do while you're there.

 2. The Ghostly Saadian Tombs

-Near the Kasbah Mosque, this ancient walled garden houses some overgrown tombs and pavilions built in the reign of
+Near the Kasbah Mosque, this ancient walled garden houses some overgrown tombs and pavilions built in the reign of Sultan Ahmed El-Mansour.After this, you could shake off the cobwebs with a trip to the ornately decorated Badii Palace.
+While the building is today little more than a ruin

-3. Wander the Musée De Marrakech
+3. Wander The Musée de Marrakech

 This lovely museum is set inside an early 20th-century building.
 Many of the exhibits change regularly, so be sure to check out the schedule in advance of your trip to see if there's anything that takes your fancy.
 However, it's well worth visiting for the architecture and interiors of the museum itself.
 Admire the former hammam and tiled central court with its over-the-top chandelier.

-4. Admire Art at the Lawrence Arnott Gallery
+4. Admire Art At The Lawrence Arnott Gallery

 If you're serious about art, and might be keen to collect a new piece for your collection, be sure to make an appointment at this highly influential gallery.
 There is some beautiful and very original Moroccan art work on display here.

-5. Nature at Marrakech’s Gardens
+5. Nature At Marrakech's Gardens

 The phenomenal botanical gardens Les Jardins Majorelle are a treat for the senses, painstakingly restored by Yves Saint Laurent.
 For a special occasion, or just to splash out, why not arrive by horse and carriage?
 The gardens of Menara and Agdal are also well worth a visit, famous for the coloured ceramic tiles alongside the plantings.